karenzhao35/Fitness-Tracker/README.md

 to file and have the option to do so or not.
 - As a user, when I start the application, I want to be given the option to load my fitness data from file.

-# Instructions for Grader

-- You can generate the first required event related to adding Xs to a Y by
-  - going to the log food panel
-  - entering a date for the meal
-  - adding a food item to said meal
-- You can generate the second required event related to adding Xs to a Y by
-  - going to the add workout panel
-  - entering a date for the workout
-  - adding a exercise to the workout
-  - entering the amount of sets to the exercise
-- You can locate my visual component on the sidebar after clicking to load data or start a new data file.
-- You can save the state of my application by clicking save in the menu bar, or the application will prompt user to save the application when the application is quit
-- You can reload the state of my application by clicking one of the options on the initial load window.